 Much of the night was taken up with getting into a new position — slow and tiresome marching in the darkness.
 The next morning, before the enemy moved, the 41st was lying behind a barricade of rails and logs, an open field behind it.
-There were troops to right and left, showing that a general line of battle was posted.
+There were troops to the right and left, showing that a general line of battle was posted.
 Rations were not abundant, and of water, there was none at all.

 A detail was sent to fill canteens; the men did not return but fell into the hands of the enemy, who held the water supply that was ours the day before.
-The intense suffering occasioned by this lack of water can hardly be imagined; pangs of hunger seemed mild in comparison.
-Before night, men’s tongues were swollen and their lips blackened and cracked until the power of speech was gone.
+The intense suffering occasioned by this lack of water can hardly be imagined; hunger pangs seemed mild in comparison.
+Before night, men’s tongues were swollen, and their lips blackened and cracked until the power of speech was gone.
 It was far on into the next night when that time of awful thirst was ended.

 The morning was well along when it became apparent that the enemy was advancing upon the Union lines.
-Nothing was to be seen in the woods to the front but soon the well-known Confederate yell was heard, and the skirmishers became engaged, falling back before the enemy’s line of battle.
+Nothing was to be seen in the woods to the front, but soon the well-known Confederate yell was heard, and the skirmishers became engaged, falling back before the enemy’s line of battle.
 Then the line itself was in view, coming on with true Southern impetuosity.

 The attacking line rapidly thinned out under the steady fire; then it became unsteady, and finally, it turned and fled.
 This was the regiment’s first experience behind a defended line.
 Slight as was that defense of rails, it changed the whole character of the fighting.
 The enemy was severely punished, as was plain to be seen, and had been able to make no return in kind.
 The men began to wonder if an attacking force could cover three hundred yards or so before a well-directed fire should destroy it.